Skip to Content

 In Past Perfect Continuous

 The past perfect continuous tense is used to describe an action that started in the past and continued up until another action in the past.
 To form the past perfect continuous tense of “spread”, you need to use the auxiliary verb “had been” and the present participle form of “spread” (spreading).
-Here are a few examples:
+Here are two examples:

 • You had been spreading the icing on the cake for an hour when the power went out.